QuarkChain/bench_kvdb/README.md

 - Their very high access frequency,
 - And sufficient cache residency,

-most negative lookups are filtered in memory, and positive lookups usually require only one or two data blocks read.
+most negative lookups are filtered out in memory, and positive lookups usually require only one or two data blocks read.

 We hypothesize that
 > With sufficient cache, the real read I/O complexity of PebbleDB is effectively O(1) and converges to 1–2 I/O per Get operation.